kevindevani/base_widgets/README.md

  - [x] BaseContainer
  - [x] BaseTextField

-snackbar and custom dialouge usin getx is available.
+snackbar and custom dialouge using getx is available.

 Suggestions welcome.